llschlit/rslurm/README.md

-rsge
+Slurm/SGE
 ====

-Ruby bindings for GridEngine
+Ruby bindings for Simple Linux Utility Management/GridEngine
+###UNDER DEVELOPMENT###
+Working to abstract scheduler so that either Slurm or SGE can be selected through a setting with no other implementation changes required.

 Classes